Eikonal formulation of large dynamical random matrix models

-We demonstrate the method on the simplest example of zero matrices $A=B=0$.
-Boundary resolvent reads $G_{\text{br}}(z_0) = 1/z_0$ and the density is simply a semicircle law $\rho_{\text{br}}(x,t) = \frac{1}{2\pi t(1-t)} \sqrt{4t(1-t) - x^2}$.
-Plugging it into \eqref{euler} results in an external field term $\frac{\pi^2}{2} \partial_x (\rho_{\text{br}}^2) = - \frac{x}{4t^2(1-t)^2}$.
-Solving \eqref{euler} for $\mu$ with the method of characteristics results in $\mu(x,t) = \frac{2t-1}{2t(1-t)} x$ \cite{SM}.
 Although the above example only recreates the results of~\cite{MAJUMDAR}, approach by the HJ equation is general and does not require any guess-work.
 It provides a principled way of studying asymptotics of Berezin-Karpelevich integrals where similar hydrodynamic description was found \cite{GRELAFORRESTER} and non-Hermitian analogues of (generally unknown) HCIZ-type integrals.